Gagniuc/GHDNA-hash-function/README.md

 # GHDNA hash function

+A cryptographic hash function is a one-way function which provides a unique signature for any variable length sequence.
+Thus, any input leads to a unique output signature of a constant length.

-GHDNA is an experimental hash function for DNA sequences.
+GHDNA is an experimental hash function that takes a DNA sequence as an argument and provides a unique signature in the output.
+The signature provided by the function is a constant length sequence.

 https://github.com/Gagniuc/Dynamic-Block-Allocation-algorithm